DO NOT ORDAIN ANYONE HASTILY

 The truth is that many of those we have ordained as ministers of God in our churches today are not truly called and chosen by God, but are just victims of spiritual deception and manipulation.

-Many of them were enticed, coaxed, or coerced into ministry or into taking up leadership position in the church by ambitious and carnal church leaders who are into a rat race of building empire or making name for themselves.
+Many of them were enticed, coaxed, or coerced into ministry or into taking up leadership position in the church by ambitious and carnal church leaders who are into a rat race of building empires and making names for themselves.

-Sadly, many vibrant and zealous young men and women, but spiritually immature and undiscerning, have been manipulated, coaxed or cajoled into working for selfish and ambitious leaders in the church to help them achieve their inordinate ambitions while they are erroneously thinking they are working for God.
+Sadly, many vibrant and zealous young men and women, but who are spiritually immature and undiscerning, have been manipulated, coaxed or cajoled into working for selfish and ambitious leaders in the church to help them achieve their inordinate ambitions while they erroneously think they are working for God.